 After weeks of intensive discussions, we managed to secure a major concession from Government.
 Previously, they’d stated that they would not consider any pay uplift for SAS doctors on closed, pre-2021 contracts: this was a red line in their negotiating position.
 The BMA’s SAS negotiating team pushed hard on this and was able to use the rejection of the first offer and survey responses to explain that an offer that did not include a pay increase for closed contracts was not likely to be accepted by our membership.

-The new offer is detailed below.
+The offer is detailed below.
 Note that while it preserves several elements from the previous proposal, other aspects have changed, so please take the time to read it in full.
 If you have any questions get in touch with us.

-The new offer
+The accepted offer

-- Realigned 2021 pay scales, lifting basic pay for everyone on the 2021 (open) contracts.
+• Realigned 2021 pay scales, lifting basic pay for everyone on the 2021 (open) contracts.

-- A consolidated £1400 pay uplift to each pay point on the closed contracts (on top of the 6% awarded by the DDRB for 2023/24)
+• A consolidated £1400 pay uplift to each pay point on the closed contracts (on top of the 6% awarded by the DDRB for 2023/24)

-- Work to better understand and improve the working situation of LEDs.
+• Work to better understand and improve the working situation of LEDs.

-- Measures to facilitate career progression.
+• Measures to facilitate career progression.

-- The introduction of a pay uplift for those on pre-2021 (closed) contracts
+• The introduction of a pay uplift for those on pre-2021 (closed) contracts

-- The removal of the specialist catalyst pot
+• The removal of the specialist catalyst pot

 Funding for the specialist catalyst pot has been recycled into improving the pay offer.
 While this specific funding is no longer part of the offer, the BMA is still committed to improving career progression opportunities for the SAS cohort, and the offer still includes other measures to facilitate progression.